Tyrrrz/CliFx/Readme.md

 ### Multiple commands

-In order to facilitate a variety of different workflows, command line applications may provide the user with more than just a single command.
+In order to facilitate a variety of different workflows, command-line applications may provide the user with more than just a single command.
 Complex applications may also nest commands underneath each other, employing a multi-level hierarchical structure.

 With **CliFx**, this is achieved by simply giving each command a unique name through the `[Command]` attribute.